 What is the budget of the ICRC?

-But as the pressure on our resources continues to grow, we need more funds to help the increasing number of men, women and children around the world who find themselves caught in the crossfire of conflict.
+The budget has grown constantly over the last ten years, but as the pressure on our resources also continues to grow, we need more funds to help the increasing number of men, women and children around the world who find themselves caught in the crossfire of conflict.

 Who funds the ICRC?